 First-Years

-Study abroad during your first year of college is not usually recommended.
+Studying abroad during your first year of college is not usually recommended.
 There are many transitions you need to make between high school and university.
 First year students usually concentrate on completing General Education Program requirements or exploring different disciplines by taking lower-level elective credit.
 You might consider studying abroad as early as the summer following your first year at the University of Iowa.

 Sophomores

 Sophomore year is a good time to study abroad for a semester or a year.
-You can use your time abroad to complete coursework for political science, work on general education and elective credit, or study a language.
+You can use your time abroad to complete coursework for political science, work on general education and elective credits, or study a language.

 Juniors